David Landau (journalist): Biography

-Maurice David Landau grew up in the Golders Green neighborhood of London.
+Maurice David Landau grew up in the Golders Green neighbourhood of London.
 In the early 1960s, he studied at the Haredi Slabodka yeshiva in Bnei Brak.
 During the Six-Day War, he was an overseas student at the Hebron Yeshiva in Jerusalem.
 In 1970, after completing a degree in law at University College London, he settled permanently in Jerusalem.

 Landau, an Orthodox Jew, was married to Jackie, a rehabilitation teacher of visually impaired children.
 They had three children together.

 Landau died in Israel in 2015.
 For his obituary, The Economist wrote: "Mr Landau was a writer of wit and integrity whose thirst for justice for Palestinians and for a better understanding of Israel across the world was paramount.
 He will be sorely and widely missed."

 Journalistic career

 Landau worked as a volunteer intern for The Jerusalem Post in 1967, after refusing to return home during the Six-Day War despite his family's entreaties.
-Landau was the first Israeli journalist to interview Egyptian president Anwar Sadat.
+Landau was the first Israeli journalist to interview the Egyptian president Anwar Sadat.
 While working for The Jerusalem Post, he was one of the organizers who staged a walkout of journalists in 1990, claiming the paper's new owner was commandeering its editorial line and seeking to turn the paper into a platform for right-wing views.

 Landau's book, Piety and Power: The World of Jewish Fundamentalism, was published in 1993.
-In 1996, Landau collaborated with former prime minister Shimon Peres on his memoirs, Battling for Peace.
+In 1996, Landau collaborated with the former prime minister Shimon Peres on his memoirs, Battling for Peace.

 Landau replaced Hanoch Marmari as editor-in-chief of Haaretz in 2004.
 He stepped down in April 2008 but remained on the editorial staff.
 He was succeeded by Dov Alfon.
 In 2014, Landau published Arik: The Life of Ariel Sharon, a biography of Ariel Sharon commissioned by the New York publishing house Alfred A. Knopf.

 Landau was appointed Officer of the Order of the British Empire (OBE) in the 2014 Birthday Honours for services to advancing UK/Israel understanding and peace in the Middle East.